Why Choose a Board-Certified Plastic Surgeon

 A labia majoraplasty can be done when the hair-bearing labia majora are too large or hang down.
 In some cases, when there is atrophy of fatty tissue, a small amount of fat can be transferred from another area of the body after liposuction.
 This procedure can also be done under local general anesthesia, depending on the amount to be removed.

 After childbirth, women may complain of vaginal laxity, sometimes to the point that a tampon falls out, and this can contribute to sexual dysfunction.
 A vaginoplasty brings the separate muscles together, and extra skin is removed.
 While the procedure can be done under local anesthesia, many opt to have it done under general anesthesia.

 Recovery from a vaginoplasty is one to two weeks, with no tampons or intercourse for eight weeks.

 Some women struggle with a bulge of excess skin and fat in the upper part of the hair-bearing part of their vulva.
 The bulge can result in women feeling too embarrassed to wear a bathing suit or tight pants.
 A monsplasty can reduce the extra tissue by removal of skin, direct removal of fat and/or liposuction.
 Depending on the amount of tissue removed, this procedure can be done under local or general anesthesia.
 Recovery takes about a week, with physical activity restrictions for up to six weeks.

-Patient satisfaction with vaginal rejuvenation is very high.
+Patient satisfaction with aesthetic genital plastic surgery is very high.
 Labiaplasty, the most commonly performed procedure, has a satisfaction rate of 90% or greater.

 As with any plastic surgical procedure, if you're considering a labiaplasty or other genital surgery, do your homework before scheduling surgery.
 Start by looking for a board-certified plastic surgeon with good before-and-after photos.
 Advance preparation is an investment in your final outcome.
 And you're worth it!